 The “RX” used in CrossFit WODs is simply the “prescribed,” or recommend weights or standards for any particular workout.
 If you’re just starting out, simply use it as a point of reference for choosing your weights.
 Do what is best for you, on any given day.
 You’ll get the most out of the WODs if you can move through them quickly and efficiently with proper form.

-Even the more experienced CrossFitters will sometimes scale workouts.
+Even the more experienced CrossFitters will sometimes scale workouts, in fact I do it all the time.
 Things change day to day and there are a lot of factors than can affect your abilities on a daily basis.
 Know that you don’t always have to lift the heaviest weights to get a great workout.

 The Olympic lifts are the snatch and the clean and jerk, which are two different methods of moving a barbell from the ground to overhead.
 If you’ve never done them before they can be awkward and a honestly, a little scary.